Conclusion of the American Civil War: April

-While president Abraham Lincoln had lived to see the effective end of the war, he did not live to see it through to its conclusion.
+Although President Abraham Lincoln lived to see the effective end of the war, he did not live to see it through to its conclusion.
 Assassin John Wilkes Booth shot Lincoln on April 14, 1865, and he died the next morning.
-The death of Lincoln was a shock to both North and South.
+Lincoln's death was a shock to both North and South.
 Unaware of Lee's surrender on April 9 and the assassination on April 14, General James H. Wilson's Raiders continued their march through Alabama into Georgia.
 On April 16, the Battle of Columbus, Georgia was fought.
-This battle – erroneously – has been argued to be the "last battle of the Civil War" and equally erroneously asserted to be "widely regarded" as such.
 Columbus fell to Wilson's Raiders about midnight on April 16, and most of its manufacturing capacity was destroyed on the 17th.
-Confederate Colonel John Stith Pemberton, the inventor of Coca-Cola, was wounded in this battle which resulted in his obsession with pain-killing formulas, ultimately ending in the recipe for his celebrated drink.
+Confederate Colonel John Stith Pemberton, the inventor of Coca-Cola, was wounded in this battle, which resulted in his obsession with pain-killing formulas, ultimately ending in the recipe for his celebrated drink.